KelsiePorter/lesson_plans/ruby_03-professional_rails_applications/intermediate_sql.md

 ##### Write queries for the following:

-1. What's the total revenue for all items? - 3800
+1. What's the total revenue for all items? - ANSWER: 3800
-1. What's the average revenue for all items? - 950.00
+1. What's the average revenue for all items? - ANSWER: 950.00
-1. What's the minimum revenue for all items? - 500
+1. What's the minimum revenue for all items? - ANSWER: 500
-1. What's the maximum revenue for all items? - 1200
+1. What's the maximum revenue for all items? - ANSWER: 1200
-1. What the count for items with a name? - 4
+1. What the count for items with a name? - ANSWER: 4

 Let's create an item that has all NULL values:
 `INSERT into items (name, revenue, course) VALUES (NULL, NULL, NULL);`